Debitsuccess/debitsuccess-api/docs/Introduction/2-Authentication.md

 Scope: CasualCreditCard
 ```
-Response 200- Successful RequestIn exchange for these credentials, the Debitsuccess authorization server issues access tokens called bearer tokens that you use for authorization when you make REST API requests.
+Response 200- Successful Request

+In exchange for these credentials, the Debitsuccess authorization server issues access tokens called bearer tokens that you use for authorization when you make REST API requests.
 A bearer token enables you to complete actions on behalf of, and with the approval of, the resource owner.